saartanel/kind-home-lab/README.md

 Currently using:
 - Vagrant for vm provisioning
-- VirtualBox for vm provider
+- VirtualBox for vm provider (on Windows)
+- Libvirt for vm provisioner (on Linux/Ubuntu)
 - Docker for container runtime
 - Kind for kubernetes cluster creation
 - Metallb as a loadbalancer